Raph95c/Project-4/README.md

 # Research Questions
 1. What is the most popular type of music ?
-2. Using preferences, can we predict playlist for users ?
+2. Using preferences, can we predict specified playlist for users ?

 # Project